 Welcome to a land rich in Arab culture, natural wonders and sites so ancient that by comparison, the Crusader forts guarding the old trade routes are considered recent additions.

 Step back into Biblical times, as you see iconic religious sites and uncover hidden gems across Israel and Jordan.
 Once the marching grounds of Roman legions, Muslim armies and Christian Crusaders, this part of the world is a fascination of cultural riches and antiquity.
-Hear local stories from Local Experts, stay in luxurious hotels and taste the flavours of the region.

 The seven hills of Amman are an enchanting mixture of ancient and modern.
 More cosmopolitan than most other Middle Eastern capitals, Amman’s cafés, restaurants, museums and shops sit cheek-by-jowl with the remains of civilizations long past.
 The most impressive relic is the restored Roman Theatre; while the ancient Citadel, still towers above the city.
 Outside the capital awaits the spectacular, well-preserved Greco-Roman remains at Jerash.
 Chock-a-block with temples, forums and columns; some have even compared it to Pompeii.
 Further south you’ll find Biblical sights like Mt Nebo, associated with the last days of Moses and famous for its dazzling views across the Jordan Valley and the Dead Sea.
 Along the Kings Highway the striking silhouettes of the fortified towns and castles recall the bloodthirsty days of the Crusades.
 Yet these national treasures all serve as a precursor to the undisputed jewel in Jordan’s tourism crown – the lost city of Petra.
 Recognised as a world-wonder, this vast, unique city, carved into the sheer rock is an awe-inspiring experience.